GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/backend-demo-walkthrough.md

 ### Build a RAG-Powered Gen AI Chatbot

 GenWealth would like to build a new Gen AI chatbot to provide clients with 24/7 access to financial education, account details, and basic information related to budgeting, saving, and different types of investments.
-GenWealth guards their brand and reputation very carefully, and they don't want to risk deploying a chatbot that might give their customers factually incorrect information (i.e. “hallucinate”).
+GenWealth guards their brand and reputation very carefully, and they don't want to risk deploying a chatbot that might give their customers factually incorrect information (i.e. "hallucinate").

 You will write a PostgreSQL function that takes a user's prompt and enriches it with data from your application database to improve the accuracy and trustworthiness of the chatbot's output.
 The function will send the enriched prompt to the Google PaLM text-bison model using AlloyDB AI's integration with Vertex AI, and it will return the LLM response to the user.